 Bill Gyves focuses his national practice on the litigation, arbitration and mediation of complex business disputes.
-For a quarter-century, Bill has represented clients from a diverse spectrum of industries, including financial services, higher education, healthcare, media, advertising, insurance, accounting, legal, consulting and hospitality.
-He routinely litigates a wide array of claims pertaining to complex contract disputes, fraud, business torts, unfair competition, trade secrets and bankruptcy matters.
+For nearly three decades, Bill has represented clients from a diverse spectrum of industries, including financial services, higher education, healthcare, media, advertising, insurance, accounting, legal, consulting and hospitality.
+He routinely litigates a wide array of claims pertaining to complex contract disputes, consumer class actions, fraud, business torts, unfair competition, trade secrets and bankruptcy matters.

-Representing trustee for certificate holder in a failed airplane securitization vehicle, obtained pre-discovery judgment on the pleadings in a dispute arising out of what the court found to be a wrongful $185 million reserve for an “imagined” liability.
+Representing trustee for investors in a failed airplane securitization vehicle, obtained pre-discovery judgment on the pleadings in a dispute arising out of what the court found to be a wrongful $185 million reserve for an “imagined” liability.

 Finding no removal jurisdiction under the Edge Act, federal court remands to state court a dispute arising out of plaintiff’s financing of more than $6 billion in debt.